Adebiyijohnson/Zipboard-WEB-Automation/README.md

 Cypress Automation Test for Zipboard
 This README provides step-by-step instructions to install, set up, and run a Cypress automated test for zipBoard.
+Note: Cypres moncha framework was used for this project

 Prerequisites
 Node.js (Download from node from https://nodejs.org/en)